 The rhythmic and spirited beat of the Garfield High School Drumline opened the Spirit of Community Celebration at Campion Ballroom April 30.

 The ninth annual event sponsored by Seattle University's Center for Service and Community Engagement drew 200 community leaders and partners, neighborhood youth, SU faculty, staff, students and donors.
 The festivities feature awards that honor the connections between campus and community and the collective commitment to community support.
-(Visit SU SNAPSHOT for a slideshow of highlights from this year's celebration.)

 Serving as a mentor for young men of color, helping with enrichment programs at Garfield High School and coaching football and basketball at Yesler Terrace are among the reasons Alvin Sturdivant, assistant vice president for Student Development, received the 2013 staff award.